TheDutchMC/thedutchmc.github.io/wiki/homelab/gitea-backup.md

 ```
 #!/bin/bash

+#Immediately exit if a program exits with a non-zero status
+set -e

 #Check if the user gave us the zip file they want to restore or not
 if [[ $# -eq 0 ]]
 then